Schiff's Police State! New Hire Guesses Trump's Part of a Big Conspiracy

 Schiff said the new hire, along with other new committee staffers, will help “continue our important work of strong and effective oversight of the nation’s intelligence agencies.
 I look forward to working with them to perform important oversight and investigative work to ensure the security of our country and its institutions,” he said in a statement.

-He’s revolting!
+Schiff’s revolting!

+Meanwhile, Hillary Clinton walks free, what a Joke these clowns have become!!!!!!!!!!!!!!!!!!! if Trump set up a private server like Hillary did, they would be marching him to the gallows!!!!!!